 New Book Explores Humanity, Consciousness, and Free Will in the Age of Artificial Intelligence

-I Am Machine examines the evolving relationship between humans and intelligent systemsHAIDIAN, BEIJING, CHINA, February 4, 2026 /EINPresswire.com/ -- Books To Life Marketing proudly announces the release of I Am Machine – Life Without Free Will, an extraordinary philosophical sci-fi work by Lex Van der Ploeg and Raymond Van Aalst, inviting readers into a profound reexamination of what it means to be human in a universe brimming with life.
+I Am Machine examines the evolving relationship between humans and intelligent systemsOTTAWA, ONTARIO, CANADA, February 4, 2026 /EINPresswire.com/ -- Books To Life Marketing proudly announces the release of I Am Machine – Life Without Free Will, an extraordinary philosophical sci-fi work by Lex Van der Ploeg and Raymond Van Aalst, inviting readers into a profound reexamination of what it means to be human in a universe brimming with life.

 “Everyone assumes we choose our path in life.
 But what if our choices are nothing more than the inevitable outcomes of forces beyond our control?”